---

 **What users dislike:**

-- Users find the **high cost** of EDB for PostgreSQL burdensome, particularly affecting smaller businesses and startups.
+- Users find the **licensing and support costs** of EDB for PostgreSQL to be quite high compared to alternatives.
 (17 reviews)

-- Users find the **learning curve steep** for advanced features, which can overwhelm teams new to PostgreSQL.
+- Users find the **steep learning curve** challenging, especially for teams new to PostgreSQL or advanced configurations.
 (10 reviews)

-- Users note the **feature limitations** of EDB for PostgreSQL, particularly around advanced features requiring costly licenses.
+- Users find the **feature limitations** of EDB for PostgreSQL challenging, especially regarding cost and complexity for smaller teams.
 (6 reviews)

-- Users experience **pricing confusion** with EDB, finding the licensing details less straightforward for small teams.
+- Users find the **pricing confusion** and licensing details of EDB for PostgreSQL somewhat convoluted, impacting smaller teams.
 (4 reviews)

 - Vendor Lock-in (4 reviews)